Tips for Grandparents Seeking Custody of Grandchildren

 - Obtain Visitation Rights.
 Most states have laws that allow grandparents to obtain visitation with grandchildren if the grandparents’ relationship is similar to a parent-child relationship or if there is a significant ongoing relationship.
 As an alternative to custody, consider obtaining visitation rights.
 Before obtaining custody rights, grandparents should evaluate their role, both biological parents’ role in the grandchild’s life, the role of the grandchild’s extended family, the extent to which the grandparent has assumed parental duties, and concerns regarding the biological parents’ fitness.

 - Support Your Grandchild’s Relationship With Parents.
 In cases where only one biological parent is fit to obtain custody, your chances of prevailing in a custody action are still low.
 Remember that your grandchild’s relationship with biological parents is important for the grandchild’s growth and development.

 The more information that grandparents have about a child’s situation in addition to the grandparents’ ability to demonstrate that a child’s biological parents are unfit to hold custody, the better their ability to obtain custody of grandchildren.
-Grandparents in search of custody rights of grandchildren should not hesitate to contact a knowledgeable and experienced attorney at Conner & Lindamood, P.C. in Houston today.
+Grandparents in search of custody rights of grandchildren should not hesitate to contact a knowledgeable and experienced lawyer at Lindamood & Robinson, P.C. in Houston today.